Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 In a service-oriented architecture, one uses many services, runs many service instances and  it can be a challenge to keep track of all of them.

 A service registry maintains the state information of each service instances.
-It stores information, like:
+It stores information like:

 * What type of service is provided by an instance
 * What is the function offered